vmware-archive/purser/KUBER_SETUP.md

 1. Run the following command to check working of kuber plugin locally.

         kubectl --kubeconfig=<absolute path to kubeconfig file> plugin kuber help

+## Docker builds ##

+The kuber plugin repository also contains a `Dockerfile` and `docker-compose` configuration that allows you to build Kuber Docker containers and run them conveniently without installing a Go build environment.

+If you have `docker` and `docker-compose` installed, it's as simple as running `docker-compose up`

+< Work in progress >